dbsnapper/dbsnapper/docs/configuration.md

 The config file specifies your targets along with system settings such as working directory and secret encryption key.

 <!-- prettier-ignore-start -->
-!!! warn "DBSnapper 2.0 Changes"
+!!! warning "DBSnapper 2.0 Changes"

     DBSnapper 2.0 has introduced some backwards-incompatible changes to the configuration file to support new and future features.
 The new configuration file is a YAML file with the following structure:
 <!-- prettier-ignore-end -->